Lawrence's Oak Hill Cemetery

 Potter's Field at the north east corner of Oak Hill Cemetery.

-Near George Walker's burial are three hand made grave markers with shells imbedded in there tops.
+Near George Walker's burial are three hand made grave markers with shells embedded in their tops.
 They are not where they shown on the map, but just a little farther east, across the roadway.

 Priscilla Gray and F. M. Monroe graves